 With the cost of food on the rise, it’s more important than ever to budget, plan, and only buy what you need, this doesn’t mean cut back on the goodies.
 It just means you have to be more creative with your weekly shop.
 Here at Irish consumer, we are going to give some helpful tips, on making the most of your budget.
 The key is to treat your household income like a business, it’s important to know your incomings and outgoings, that way you will know how much you can spend, and it will give you the control of your finances instead of your finances controlling you.

-In a recent survey it was revealed, Irish consumers throw away 30% of un-eaten food.
+In a recent survey, it was revealed, Irish consumers throw away 30% of un-eaten food.
 The main culprits of food waste are lettuce, milk, and bread.
-In order to avoid food waste, it’s a good idea to keep a food diary for a week, to see how much food is actually consumed.
-Another tip would be to have a shopping list prepared, before you go out to the supermarket.
+To avoid food waste, it’s a good idea to keep a food diary for a week, to see how much food is consumed.
+Another tip would be to have a shopping list prepared before you go out to the supermarket.
 Stick to the list don’t be tempted by the indulgences at the tills.
 This is a marketing tactic supermarkets use, to get Irish consumers spending more money.

-Plan your meals in advance check your cupboards, you may already have some of the ingredients.
-Use coupons if you have them, it’s also a good idea to apply for a supermarket club card most of the chains have them, each time you make a purchase you swipe your card and each quarter vouchers are rewarded to customers to spend in store.
+Plan your meals check your cupboards, you may already have some of the ingredients.
+Use coupons if you have them, it’s also a good idea to apply for a supermarket club card most of the chains have them, each time you make a purchase you swipe your card and each quarter vouchers are rewarded to customers to spend in-store.